sharath2243/QALEARN/README.md

 - GET /users: Fetched all users and validated response
 - DELETE /users/{id}: Verified auth-based behavior (with/without API key)
 ---

+### 📅 Day 11 0 Summary
+- Created your own MockAPI project simulating a users and products resource.
+(It's free of cost for maximum 2 resource creation).
+- Designed and tested the following HTTP methods:
+    - Single product add to cart
+    - GET /users – Retrieve all users.
+    - GET /users/:id – Retrieve a single user by ID.
+    - POST /users – Create a new user.
+    - DELETE /users/:id – Delete a specific user.
+---
 ## 🧠 Skills Covered So Far

 - ✅ Selenium WebDriver (Chrome)